sounisi5011/npm-packages/packages/check-pid-file/README.md

 // ----- //

+(async () => {
   try {
     // Read the PID file and check if the specified process exists.
     // If it does not exist, recreate the PID file.
     // It also automatically deletes the PID file when the program is terminated. if (await isProcessExist('/path/to/pid-file.pid')) {
       // The process exists with the number specified in the PID file.
       // In this case, the program SHOULD NOT continue processing because there is already another process running.
     } else {
       // The following cases are applicable:
       // + The process does not exist with the number specified in the PID file.
       // + The same number as the current process id is specified in the PID file.
       // + The structure of the PID file is unknown.
       // In this case, the program SHOULD continue processing because no other processes are running.
     }
   } catch (error) {
     // Exceptions may be thrown due to file system errors, etc.
   }
+})();
 ```